n0v1c3/vira/README.md

 ### Browser <!-- {{{3 -->

-The default browser used for :ViraBrowse if firefox.
-Set the following variable to change it.
+The default browser used for :ViraBrowse is the environment variable $BROWSER.
+Override this by setting g:vira_browser.
 ```
 let g:vira_browser = 'chromium'
 ```